StephAdongo/shopping-cart/README.md

 # Shopping Cart

 This project is a simple Shopping Cart application built with React and Vite.
-It demonstrates how to manage products, add items to a cart, update quantities, and handle checkout logic in a modern web application.
+It demonstrates how to manage products, add items to a cart, update quantities and handle checkout logic in a modern web application.

 ## Features